ngraczykowski/iris-root/modules/warehouse/README.md

 If you need to run services with TLS enabled:

         ./scripts/run-service-https.sh

-**Note**: Elasticsearch requires that you configured `vm.max_map_count=262144` in `/etc/sysctl.conf`

 ## Testing

-### Initializing ElasticSearch
-If you wish to play with ElasticSearch:

-1. You need to pre-create tenants and generate some reports.
-    You may want to use the following convenience script:

-            ./scripts/init.sh

-    or in the case of https setup:

-            ./scripts/init-https.sh

-2. Deliver some test data to the application.
+1. Deliver some test data to the application.
     For the local testing purpose you can start via Intellij/RunConfiguration:

     -   `WarehouseTestApplication (Sim)` to generate random data for simulation flow.